citta-lab/go-lang/README.md

 - By default if an array is not initialized then it will be initialized to `0` in int type array and " " in string type array.
 - `[...]` in go is used to declare the size of array literals.
 So this [...] will count the number of elements assigned and declares the size instead of us mentioning the size.
 Example: `var arr [3]int = [3]{ 23, 1, 7}` can be written as `var arr [3]int = [...]{ 23, 1, 7}`.
 So array literals are nothing but an array with predefined values.
 - Key thing about Arrays in go is `Fixed length` so the compilers knows before hand.
+- Slices can update the underlying array which it is windowing.